Central Minnesota Mountain Bike Trails

 Hillside Park: 6 miles

-Advanced: An expert trail that is either climbing or descending for the entire course.
+Mostly advanced to expert trail that is either climbing or descending for the entire course.
 Good skills practice.
 Groomed for fat bikes in the winter.

 Ferber Park: 2.2 miles

 A mix of rolling hills and flat terrain in wooded and grassy areas with less difficult to more challenging trails.
 Trails were developed by volunteers with help from the City of Fergus Falls and continue to be improved.
 Look for additional trails in the future.

 Stahl’s Lake Park: 3 miles

 Moderate terrain with some small hills, a balance beam and seesaw.

 Beginner to intermediate, dedicated singletrack.
 The park has a visitor center with bathrooms.
 Gromed for fatbikes in the winter.

 Mixture of grass and dirt doubletrack.
 The trail offers varied topography in its several loops with a challenging climb up the Continental Divide with an awesome view as a reward.